-Norfolk's top 10 literary links
+Norfolk's top 10 literary locations

 Horning: Horning Staithe provides the central location for both of Arthur Ransome’s classic children’s adventure stories: Coot Club (1934) and The Big Six (1940).
 In the books, Dick and Dorothea join forces with Tom Dudgeon - the son of the Horning doctor.

 Cromer: Arthur Conan Doyle came to Norfolk in 1901 on a golfing holiday and dined with the Cabbell family at Cromer Hall.
 It is likely that Cromer Hall provided the inspiration for Baskerville Hall in his famous Sherlock Holmes story which was published the following year.
 Conan Doyle also, undoubtedly, drew inspiration from the Norfolk legend of Black Shuck.

 Forncett St Peter: William Wordsworth came to stay with his sister at Forncett St Peter in 1790.
 While there he penned a sonnet about the Norfolk countryside - How sweet was the walk.
-Two hundred years later, Philip Larkin also visited Forncett and was so impressed that he wrote: 'I shall remember Forncett for a long time: the roaring trees, the exultant rooks, the flowering graveyard'.
+Two hundred years later, Philip Larkin also visited Forncett and was so impressed that he wrote: 'I shall remember Forncett for a long time: the roaring trees, the exultant rooks, the flowering graveyard.'

 Bradenham: Henry Rider Haggard, whose African adventure stories King Solomon's Mines and She were hugely popular in their day, was born on a farm on the estate in 1856.
 Bradenham Hall was later leased to the Moxey family and in 1909 a young L.P.
 Hartley came to stay with their son.
 Hartley would later transform it into Brandham Hall in his novel The Go-Between.

-5 Dereham: The poet William Cowper is buried inside St Nicholas' Church.
+Dereham: The poet William Cowper is buried inside St Nicholas' Church.
 There is a magnificent stained glass window to commemorate him.
 Dereham was also the birthplace of the Victorian novelist and travel writer George Borrow.

-7 Great Yarmouth: Anna Sewell, the author of Black Beauty, was born in a timber-framed house close to St Nicholas' Church in 1820.
+Great Yarmouth: Anna Sewell, the author of Black Beauty, was born in a timber-framed house close to St Nicholas' Church in 1820.
 At the age of 14 she suffered a bad fall which left her disabled and dependent on horse drawn transport.
 Her famous book was published 3 months before she died and became an instant success.

-Discover more of Norfolk's literary landmarks.
+For more of Norfolk's literary landmarks visit Literary Norfolk.